ironscar/unreal-engine-dev-starter/docs/engine/engine.md

   - Then since some plugins were not available in 5.4, had to go to `LearningKitProject.uproject` to set `Enabled: false`
   - One build failed but then it passed on redoing it
   - It was not identifying UE5 classes but regenerating project files from the `uproject` file fixed that too
+- Upgrading to UE 5.5
+  - Had to update the `LearningKitProjectEditorTarget.cs` file to `BuildSettingsVersion.V5` and `EngineIncludeOrderVersion.Unreal5_5`
+  - Had to update string formatting in UE_LOG from `%s` to `%hs`
+  - Run input action `IA_Run` didn't work with `ETriggerEvent::Started`
+    - kept sending false all the time
+    - changing it to `ETriggerEvent::Triggered` works but fires multiple times which shouldn't be required
+    - added question in UEForum so wait for answers if any

 ---